CBarraford/teamfirst/README.md

 ## Features

  * specify a single github repo to check for notifications
- * only check participating notifications
+ * only check for participating notifications
  * automatically open a browser to github notifications if there are unread notifications